 One of the best ways to become a new cat owner or to add another to your family is through rescuing one from a shelter.
-There are many local shelters that take in thousands of stray or abandoned animals every year and, although there are some no-kill shelters, the sad truth is that many of the animals that can’t get adopted are euthanized.
+Getting a shelter cat from the ASPCA or other animal rescues help is several ways.
+There are many local shelters that take in thousands of stray or abandoned animals every year.
+Although there are some no-kill shelters, the sad truth is that many of the animals that can’t get adopted are euthanized.
 If you’re ready to save the life of a shelter kitten or cat but have no idea where to start, this blog will cover the three important ABC’s.

 A: The Adoption Process

 The first thing you need to do is prepare yourself to go through a bit of an adoption process.
 A shelter is not like some pet stores where people can usually walk in and purchase an animal like any other product.
 Every shelter will be slightly different, but they are very serious about making sure that their animals go to a loving home.
 You can expect to fill out some paperwork about yourself and how you will take care of your cat, and you might have to bring your whole family in to visit before you can adopt.
 There will also be an adoption fee, which will differ depending on the shelter’s policies.
 It can feel like an overwhelming process at first, but it will help you and your new cat in the long run.